omicsEye/strainFocus/README.md

 6. box plot (regression) or stacked bar plot (classification) for top positions of each model.

 ## Demo ##
-The detailed otions will come soon!!!
+The detailed options will come soon!!!
 ```commandline
 strainFocus --input myReads1.fastq --output strainFocus_demo_output
 ```